Megaexoplanet/electric_car_effects_pollution/README.md

 Hypothesis:
-With YoY sales generally increasing we expect to see some improvement in California’s air quality
+With YoY sales generally increasing we expect to see some improvement in California’s air quality.

 We will answer 5 questions